bytebase/bytebase.com/content/docs/api/overview.md

 </HintBlock>

+You can manipulate every aspect of Bytebase via API.
+In fact, the Bytebase UI console is built on the same API.

-Bytebase API is gRPC based.
-See [spec](https://github.com/bytebase/bytebase/tree/main/proto/gen/grpc-doc/v1).
+Bytebase API is gRPC-based ([spec](https://github.com/bytebase/bytebase/tree/main/proto/gen/grpc-doc/v1)).

 Bytebase also provides [RESTful HTTP API](https://api.bytebase.com).
-Internally, it uses [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to transcode
-HTTP API to gRPC.
+Internally, it uses [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to transcode HTTP API to gRPC.

 ## Tutorial